ambernettech/chefdk-fundamentals/scene_03.md

 -

-* How were the previous examples (i.e. package, service, file) describing the desired state of an element of our infrastructure?
+* What are some other possible examples of resources?

 -

-* What are some other possible examples of resources?
+* How did the examples resources we wrote describe the desired state of an element of our infrastructure?

 -